 It is recommended that a mentor is appointed for each apprentice to review their progress on a regular basis.
-It is estimated that a mentor will have up to two hours per week contact time with each Foundation Apprentice.
+It is estimated that a mentor will have up to two hours per week contacttime with each apprentice.
 This activity will take place off-the-job but is inclusive within the off-the-job hours quoted in the previous section.